-Previously, the West Sussex County Council decided it would no longer cut the grass due to cost-saving, prompting a number of letters to the Herald on the subject, with mixed reaction.
+Previously, West Sussex County Council decided it would no longer cut the grass due to cost-saving, prompting a number of letters to the Herald on the subject, with mixed reaction.

-Phil Lipscomb, who has children aged between two and eight, was one of around 20 people to receive the abusive letter, abusing residents for not cutting the grass themselves in the absence of it being done by the council.
+Phil Lipscomb, who has children aged between two and eight, was one of around 20 people to receive the letter, abusing residents for not cutting the grass themselves in the absence of it being done by the council.

 Phil, 40, said: “It was quite upsetting to receive it because you start to feel you’re being targeted by an unknown person, using not very nice language.
 You’ve also got no right of reply and we’ve got a house of young children here.”